How does technology impact your health and well-being?

 Even when the stressful calls are not coming in, the cell phone serves as a reminder that debts, obligations, and work emergencies still exist, and make it much more difficult to truly let go and relax.

-A more tangible reason for increased stress levels are continual the distractions allowed by devices that don’t allow a person to focus on one task long enough to finish it, and so they are constantly having to find their place and in effect, start over again.
+A more tangible reason for increased stress levels is the continual distractions allowed by devices that don’t allow a person to focus on one task long enough to finish it, and so they are constantly having to find their place and, in effect, start over again.

-This causes mental confusion, decreased productivity, and increased the feeling of perceived stress as the mind is bombarded by multiple threats simultaneously, instead of being able to focus on one at a time.
+This causes mental confusion, decreased productivity, and increased feelings of perceived stress as the mind is bombarded by multiple threats simultaneously, instead of being able to focus on one at a time.

 The adverse effects observed in this study varied depending on individual use and perception of technology, but the overall results show that the issue is big enough to merit attention to how a person approaches the use of their technology.